AndC100101100/AndC100101100/README.md

-- 👋 Hi, I’m Andres Castrp
+- 👋 Hi, I’m Andres Castro :)
 - 👀 I’m interested in Cybersecurity and developing tools and different projects!
 I really like ctfs and doing writeups on pwning boxes in my free time
 - 🌱 I’m a FTE at IBM X-Force Red, I enjoy penetration testing, and my current tasking involves tons of development and devops for red team operations!
 - 💞️ I’m looking to collaborate on anything, so feel free to contact me, I'm always down to take a challenge and always predisposed to working!